Austin Hedges Player Props: Pirates vs. Marlins

-Austin Hedges -- 0-for-2 in his most recent game -- will be in action for the Pittsburgh Pirates against the Miami Marlins, with Bryan Hoeing on the hill, on June 24 at 4:10 PM ET.
+The Pittsburgh Pirates, including Austin Hedges (batting .111 in his past 10 games, with a double, a home run and three RBI), take on starter Eury Perez and the Miami Marlins at LoanDepot park, Sunday at 1:40 PM ET.

-In his last game he had a hitless showing (0-for-2) against the Marlins.
+In his most recent game he had a hitless showing (0-for-2) against the Marlins.

 Austin Hedges Game Info & Props vs. the Marlins